-An up to date Legionella risk assessment had been carried out in April 2016 and the results were negative for bacterium [Legionella is a bacterium found in the environment which can contaminate water systems in buildings].
+A Legionella risk assessment had been carried out by the principal dentist, and a Legionella risk assessment had been booked to be carried out by an independent organisation in the next two weeks.
+[Legionella is a bacterium found in the environment which can contaminate water systems in buildings].
 Hot and cold water temperature monitoring was being undertaken and documented and dental unit water lines were being maintained in line with current guidance.
 Water temperature checks were completed every month on water lines in the surgeries, toilets and decontamination room.
 Purified water was used in dental lines.
 Taps were flushed daily in line with recommendations.